-The UIC Certificate Program in Assistive Technology is a flexible package of 13 graduatelevel credit hours designed to train leaders in assistive technology interventions, assessments and policies.
-It may be completed online or through a combination of online and on-campus courses.
+The UIC Certificate Program in Assistive

-Providing access for people with disabilities to learn, live, work and play more independently in the community is a growing part of many different fields of practice.
-Expand your professional training in fields such as occupational therapy, physical therapy, speech language pathology, special education, engineering, vocational rehabilitation and many more.
+Technology is a flexible package of 13 graduatelevel credit hours designed to train leaders in assistive technology interventions, assessments, and policies.
+Providing access for people with disabilities to learn, live, work and play more independently in the community is a growing part of many different fields of practice, such as occupational therapy, physical therapy, speech language pathology, special education, engineering, vocational rehabilitation and many more.